jon-heard/obsidian-inline-scripts-library/une_ui.sfile.md

 }
 ```
 __
-une - Asks user to choose the scene's randomness (for picking the npc's power).
+une - Asks the user to choose the scene's randomness (for picking the npc's power).
-Asks user to choose the npc's felings towards the pc(s) (for the npc's mood).
+Asks the user to choose the npc's felings towards the pc(s) (for the npc's mood).
-Asks user to choose the npc's demeanor, or pick it randomly (for the npc's bearing).
+Asks the user to choose the npc's demeanor, or pick it randomly (for the npc's bearing).
 Displays the npc's character (identity, power, motive) and the npc's interaction for this scene (mood, bearing, focus).